Skip to main content

 }

-Behind the scenes: provisions any new repos, authors a new template version, switches the Playspec to it, rolls out, and waits.
+Behind the scenes: provisions the repos the new template references (tune that with provision_inputs and reuse_existing_props), authors a new template version, switches the Playspec to it, rolls out, and waits.
 The Playground's ID stays the same — bookmarks and integrations still work.

 Multi-step pipelines